-The licensing for branches of a foreign bank requires an additional step whereby foreign banks guarantee all the deposits of the branch and the rights of its creditors.
+The licensing for branches of a foreign bank requires an additional step whereby foreign banks guarantee all the deposits of the branch, the rights of its creditors and all other liabilities.
 The registration of a new bank or a branch must then be annotated in the register of banks maintained by the CBE.
 The fees for this are EGP500,000 for the headquarters and EGP250,000 for any branch registered, or EGP100,000 for small branches or agencies.